-This course has no prerequisites, but it may be especially useful for people with a counseling background who want to expand their expertise in working with people.
-The course includes video modules and a training manual that cover topics such as Conflict Roles, Working Together, Patterns, and Overcoming Obstacles.
-The Complementary Therapists Accredited Association has approved the course.
-Find out more on their website.
+This course has no prerequisites, but it may benefit people with a counseling background who want to expand their expertise in working with people.
+The system includes video modules and a training manual that cover topics such as conflict roles, working together, patterns, and overcoming obstacles.
+The Complementary Therapists Accreditation Association has approved the course.
+Please find out more on their website.

 How Much is Counseling for Relationships

-According to a nationwide survey, the average cost of couples counseling ranges from $50 to $250 per hour.
-While most couples counseling sessions last one hour, some may be longer or shorter, with fees based on the hour.
+According to a nationwide survey, couples counseling costs range from $50 to $250 per hour.
+Most couples’ counseling sessions last one hour; some may be longer or shorter, with fees based on the hour.
 As a result, if a session lasts two hours and the counselor charges $50 per hour, you’ll pay $100.
 Make sure you talk to your counselor first, because many people believe the cost is per session when it is actually per hour.
-Some counselors may provide a discount if you sign up for a package deal for 6-12 weeks of counseling at a cost ranging from $400 to $2500.
+Some counselors may provide a discount if you sign up for a package deal for 6–12 weeks of counseling at a cost ranging from $400 to $2500.

 What is the cost of couples counseling?

-While counseling may appear to be expensive, it is important to consider the benefits it provides.
-There are alternatives that can help reduce costs, such as online marriage counseling.
+While counseling may appear to be expensive, it is essential to consider the benefits it provides.
+Some alternatives can help reduce costs, such as online marriage counseling.
 When you try therapy online, you can find options that are less expensive while still allowing you to work with licensed professionals.
 Another option is to find a therapist who charges on a sliding scale.
 Based on your income, the sliding scale allows you to pay less than the regular session fee.

 Counseling may be beneficial if you are experiencing difficulties in your relationships.
 A therapist can assist you and your partner in identifying the source of your problems, developing new communication strategies, and strengthening your bond.
-Working together, you and your partner can strengthen your relationship and resolve any conflicts that may arise.
-You could also try online therapy, which can be extremely beneficial.
+Working together, you and your partner can improve your relationship and resolve any conflicts.
+You could also try online therapy, which can be highly beneficial.

 Frequently Asked Questions